OverlordZorn/A3_HeliLandingPractice_reworked/README.md

 > The only thing I ask for is that people give credit to the original author and carry over existing entries that credit other people in the original work.

 That said, the only one thing I'd like to add is the following:
-Any improvements to help with some bugs, new features or others, I'd kindly ask to add them to this repsoitory as well, so this scenario can grow and everyone can enjoy.
+Any improvements to help with some bugs, new features and so on, I'd kindly ask to add them to this repsoitory as well, so this scenario can grow and everyone can the most refined version of it.